git-moss/DrivenByMoss-Documentation/Akai/Akai-MPC-Force.md

 To launch a scene, press a pad in the corresponding row.

 **Force**

+To launch a clip press the corresponding pad on your Force.
+This depends on the clip launch and launch release settings (Bitwig only).
+Use SELECT in combination with a pad to only select it.
+Hold SHIFT to execute the alternative action of the clip (Bitwig only).

 Use the cursor buttons to move the Matrix view by one row or column at a time.
 Press the Master button to select the Master track.
 This will also bring the Master and Sends tracks into view if they are not already.